r-mobile/smart_media/README.md

 ## Updating configuration

-If you wish to apply custom settings to Outline, simply update the configuration using the *updateConfig(config: ProxyConfig)* function within ***ProxyManager***.
+If you wish to apply custom settings to Outline Sdk, simply update the configuration using the *updateConfig(config: ProxyConfig)* function within ***ProxyManager***.
 The new configuration will be automatically applied, and the proxy will restart with the updated settings.

 ## Custom Proxies